 Do taxis in Hong Kong accept credit cards?

-No. But you can use Uber and pay for a rideshare with your card through the app.
+No, however you can use a rideshare such as Uber or Lyft and pay with your credit card through the app.

 Chip-and-PIN credit cards